wrdna/CS370_WALTR/README.md

 - WALTR only likes single digit integers at the moment, he's a picky eater but we're working on it!

 - WALTR can only handle data structures with a size up to 10 currently, larger than 10 causes problems!
 (Also a work in progress)

+If it works it works - WALTR 2023